 To stop cloud ransomware, you need to understand how it works.
 Cloud ransomware is a malicious application.
 Getting into your cloud environment like Google Workspace or Microsoft Office 365 requires one of your users to grant it OAuth access.

 In most cases, cybercriminals use phishing and disguise ransomware making it look like a legitimate application.

 That is why to stop an attack, you need to identify the point of access to your cloud environment and then revoke this access.
 Keep in mind that this procedure will not decrypt the files.

 How to recover the data

 Most modern ransomware strains encrypt all the previous versions of your documents.
 That is why a backup is essential.
 Keep in mind, however, that backups connect to the cloud via APIs.
-Both GW and MSO 365 have limitations on the number of APIs per minute.
+Both Google Apps backup and MSO 365 backup have limitations on the number of APIs per minute.

 That’s why the more data you have in your cloud environment, the more time you’ll need to recover it.